Cubs break out of slump, slip by reeling Pirates 4-2

 The offense is in a funk and the pitching has been problematic at best.
 The Pirates entered with the second-highest ERA in the National League and while it dropped to 6.83 they continued to struggle keeping hitters in the ballpark.

-Pittsburgh has allowed a major-league high 14 home runs, though the shots by Bryant and Baez were more a product of good hitting.
+Pittsburgh has allowed a major league-high 14 home runs, though the shots by Bryant and Baez were more a product of good hitting.
 Bryant sent a fastball low in the zone to the bushes behind the fence in center in the first.
 Baez scrapped an Anderson offering off the plate and flicked it into the short-porch in left field in the sixth to put the Cubs in front.

-The Pirates left 10 runners on base in all, including three in the eighth when Kimbrel came on with one out.
-He struck out Dustin Fowler and Wilmer Difo to end the threat.

 TRAINER’S ROOM